 Navigate the extended art trail and swim with the fish painted on the trees at Boggy Bridge Road, explore the Water Gallery at Ashmeads Swamp, find Hilda Bain’s portrait and Gallery Kaiela Turtle sculpture at The Lunette.
 Let the landscape art tell you stories from the wetlands.

 Spanning thousands of years, Winton Wetlands provides an insightful glimpse into Aboriginal cultural heritage and serves as recognition of continuous importance.

 As night falls, set up camp at Greens Hill.
 Clear, unobstructed skies free from light pollution provide an unforgettable evening under the stars.

-The Wetlands are in a constant state of change so every visit reveals something new and interesting.
-Come and discover for yourself what makes Winton Wetlands such a special place.
+The wetlands are in a constant state of change so every visit reveals something new.
+Find out what makes Winton Wetlands such a special place.

 Commence or complete your visit with a stop at the Mokoan Hub & Café.

 Serving breakfast, lunch and delicious homemade sweet treats.

 Open 7 days a week, 9am – 4pm